atb/plantuml-gradle/readme.md

 ** This project is based on https://github.com/H4rryp0tt3r/Calculator by Nageswara Rao Podilapu **

-**This projects demonstrates how to integrate Plantuml with Gradle in order to integrate technical diagrams produced with Plantuml in javadoc**
+This projects demonstrates how to integrate Plantuml with Gradle in order to integrate technical diagrams produced with Plantuml in javadoc.

+**Attention!!**

+**See the section [PlantUML dependency on Graphviz](#requirements) of this file for how to install Grahviz, a tool required by
+Plantuml that is not automatically installed!**

 ## Plantuml Diagrams